Website Data Protection Notice

 Within the scope of the processing activities covered by this notice, we process your personal data for the following purposes:

-- This processing activity is based on: (i) your consent, provided through the clear affirmative action of applying for a vacancy at Excelya or by sending us your CV and checking the data protection acknowledgement checkbox (article 6.1.a GDPR) and (ii) the legitimate interests of Excelya in finding suitable candidates for its open vacancies and, in some cases, those of its clients (article 6.1.f GDPR).
+This processing activity is based on: (i) your consent, provided through the clear affirmative action of applying for a vacancy at Excelya or by sending us your CV and checking the data protection acknowledgement checkbox (article 6.1.a GDPR) and (ii) the legitimate interests of Excelya in finding suitable candidates and assessing their fit for its open vacancies and, in some cases, those of its clients (article 6.1.f GDPR).

 We kindly inform you that you may withdraw your consent to being contacted for recruitment purposes, at any time.